Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

   This installs PostgreSQL and runs TPC-H at scale factor 1.
 The driver is monolithic.
 1. You can watch status using `bexperiments status` while running.
 1. After benchmarking has finished, you will see a summary.
-  For further inspections, run `bexperiments dashboard` to connect to a dashboard.
-You can open a Jupyter notebook at `http://localhost:8888`.
+  For further inspecting, you can use a Python interface.

 See more details at https://bexhoma.readthedocs.io/en/latest/Example-TPC-H.html

+### TPC-DS

+1. Run `python tpcds.py -ms 1 -dbms PostgreSQL run`.
+  This installs PostgreSQL and runs TPC-DS at scale factor 1.
+The driver is monolithic.
+1. You can watch status using `bexperiments status` while running.
+1. After benchmarking has finished, you will see a summary.
+  For further inspecting, you can use a dashboard or a Python interface.

+See more details at https://bexhoma.readthedocs.io/en/latest/Example-TPC-DS.html